 Just drop them in your filter, and the rushing water pulls out copper and silver ions that do a bang-up job of busting apart contaminants in the water.
 After 4 months, they need to be replaced, which I time to be at or around the time that I am changing the spa water.

-Ozone: A spa ozonator puts ozone in the water, which zaps anything that comes near it.
+A spa ozonator puts ozone in the water, which zaps anything that comes near it.
 Some of the nicer model spas have a built-in ozonator, but if not, you can easily add an ozone unit to the spa - like the MCD-50, which is only around $100.
-After 12-18 months, the manufacturer recommends the Renewal Kit, they may last longer however.
+After 12-18 months, the manufacturer recommends the Renewal Kit.

 Ozone complements the killing preferences of minerals, removing the really hard to kill stuff, like bacteria and viruses.
 But even ozone, as powerful as it is, has limitations with an imperfect delivery system.
 So, I supplement ozone + minerals with MPS.

 After we get out of the spa, I just sprinkle in a dose of monopersulfate, aka MPS, as we call it around here.
 I let the jets circulate for a few minutes, and then shut it down to low speed and close the cover.
 No waiting for it to 'gas-off', like with chlorine shocks.

 Other Tips for a Chlorine Free Hot Tub

 - Drain the tub every 3-4 months.
 Before draining, use Jet Clean to fight biofilm.